mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 To perform the AC optimal power flow, we first need to have the `PowerSystem` type that has been created with the AC model.
 After that, create the `ACOptimalPowerFlow` type to establish the AC optimal power flow framework using the function:
 * [`acOptimalPowerFlow`](@ref acOptimalPowerFlow).

-To solve the AC optimal power flow problem and acquire bus voltage magnitudes and angles, and generator active and reactive power outputs, make use of the following function:
+To solve the AC optimal power flow problem and obtain generator active and reactive power outputs, as well as bus voltage magnitudes and angles, use the following function:
 * [`solve!`](@ref solve!(::PowerSystem, ::ACOptimalPowerFlow)).

 ---